 4: Enter the password for verification

-5: Then, Press Delete button.
+5: Then, press the Delete button.

 Enable/ Disable Touch ID on Macbook Pro: Apple Pay, Unlock login and App store